Myndex/TuttleAndButtle/README.md

 **Logical fallacies:** _hyperbole ("stark departure"), use of unsupported negative phraseology._

+Yes, APCA is a bit of a paradigm shift, as is needed to replace the flawed and much maligned WCAG2 contrast methods and guideines.
+And how "stark" the departure depends on the level of improved accessibility one desires.
+And this has little to do with APCA the algorithm, and more to do with the more flexible guidelines that a perceptually uniform algorithm permits.

+For instance, the "Bronze Simple Mode", created in response to statements like this, is a basic and simple guidelines with basic threshold levels—but using correct math and methods.

+But "Stark Departure" is hyperbole.
+Both the basic APCA and the WCAG2 test a pair of colors, and provide a value.
+The difference is that the value provided by WCAG2 is not meaningful, and not at all consistent over the visual range, and this requires brute forcing of threshold levels.
+APCA is consistent, i.e. perceptually uniform, and that allows for a more complete and useable set of guidelines.

 > _<sub>Yatil:</sub>_
 > - _WCAG 2 treats front and background color the same, so inverting the color does not change the calculation.
 This is notably not how color perception works in practice.
 You can perceive certain colors better or worse, depending on the surrounding color._

-Correct that WCAG&nbsp;2 does not recognize context or polarity, but there is the ***fallacy of omission***, by not pointing out that APCA _does_ recognize context and polarity of contrast.

-> _<sub>Yatil:</sub>_
+>
 > - _WCAG 2 does not take font-size and weight into account, the APCA does_.
 >
 > - _WCAG 2 did not change the required contrast depending on the font, APCA does._

-**Logical fallacies:** _FALSE_, false equivocation, misdirection, and omission of facts surrounding WCAG&nbsp;2 to make it appear simpler.
+**Logical fallacies:** _FALSE_, false equivocation, misdirection, and omission of facts surrounding WCAG&nbsp;2 to claim it is simpler.

 WCAG 2 _does_ have font-size and weight breakpoints for normal and bold fonts.
 Arguably, this is wholly inadequate.
 But it is also disingenuous to imply that WCAG&nbsp;2 is better or easier to use because it is claimed to be "simpler", and omitting the fact that WCAG&nbsp;2 has rudimentary font requirements is the basis for Mr. Eggert's argument that APCA is "more complicated".
 If one has to lie to make a point, then they have no point to make.
 In this case, it is an easily verifiable lie, as all one has to do is read the WCAG 2.x 1.4.3 SC.

-But mor eto the point, saying "WCAG&nbsp;2 is simpler" falls flat—designers and content developers certainly don't think so, nor do those with color vision issues who are not well served by WCAG&nbsp;2.
+But more to the point, saying "WCAG&nbsp;2 is simpler" falls flat—designers and content developers certainly don't think so, nor do those with color vision issues who are not well served by WCAG&nbsp;2.

 The WCAG&nbsp;2 breakpoints have no support in peer reviewed empirical studies, and no effort is made to recognize that "font-size" does not relate to the actual text size as rendered on screen.
 Further the contrast levels of 4.5:1 and 3:1 can be either completely inadequate, or paradoxically, more than is needed.
 Thus, being _"simple"_ is useless if it also means being wrong.
 WCAG&nbsp;2 barely considers spatial aspects, but moreover, the asserted "simplicity" is not a virtue, it is a part of how WCAG&nbsp;2 contrast SCs fail as guidelines.

 There is nothing about the APCA algorithm that prevents this simpleton approach.
-In fact, BridgePCA is a simple drop in repacement for WCAG&nbsp;2's faulty math and methods.
-But with the full APC-RC guideline comes both improved accessibility, and improved flexibility, as the APC-RC is designed with good design in mind from the get-go.
+In fact, BridgePCA is a simple drop-in repacement for WCAG&nbsp;2's faulty math and methods.
+But with the full APC-RC guideline comes both improved accessibility, and improved flexibility.
+The APC-RC is designed with good design in mind from the get-go.

 **Facts:** contrast perception of most text (as well as lines thinner than about 4px) is primarily driven by these _spatial_ characteristics.
 The font weight, size, or line thickness is the primary driver, as that is directly related to human contrast sensitivity.
 This is a matter of well developed, peer-reviewed scientific consensus, going back half a century at least (See Stevens et alia).
 APCA considers these well established aspects of visual perception, and the APC-RC guidelines are all referencing the well established scientific consensus in readability (Legge, Whittacker, Lovie-Kitchin, et alia).

 APCA and the APC-RC are a product of years of research and investigation, using well established peer-reviewed science, and with years now of open public testing.

-WCAG&nbsp;2 had none of that—so we find it curious that Mr. Eggert and friends are demanding that people adhere to the old, and deeply flawed SCs such as 1.4.3, which does not support actual accessibility and in fact can be harmful to readability.
+WCAG&nbsp;2 referred to none of that, instead cherry-picking from an obsolete 1988 standard for monochrome CRTs.
+So we find it curious that Mr. Eggert and friends are demanding that people adhere to the old, and deeply flawed SCs such as 1.4.3, which does not support actual accessibility, and in fact can be harmful to readability.

 > _<sub>Yatil:</sub>_
 > - _These are all good arguments to change to a new way of measuring contrast, especially as APCA also promises to give designers more color choice.
 However:_